 It’s that time of year, folks… according to Romantic poet Keats, the ‘season of mellow fruitfulness’.
-We have fruit trees in our own garden which, despite its modest.
-Stockport suburban size, counts as an “orchard” (did you know that anything over six trees is actually an orchard?)
+We have fruit trees in our own garden which, despite its modesty.
+Stockport suburban size, counts as an “orchard” (Did you know that anything over six trees is actually an orchard?)
 We have had the plums, and the pears… even a couple of cherries.
 And now the last of the apples is ready to be picked and then the seasonal work of the trees is done.
 And we all know what happens then…

 But the falling leaves can also cause problems, especially when added to the wet weather that’s so typical of this time of year.
-It’s a natural cocktail that is certainly not the best combination for our gardens; the rain and foliage forming a kind of organic mulch.
+It’s a natural cocktail that is certainly not the best combination for our gardens; the rain and foliage form a kind of organic mulch.
 And after an atypically dry and sunny early September, the rains are definitely now with us, much more typical for the time of year, especially in Cheshire.

 Rain on artificial grass

 The rains can create havoc.
 Even in the north we can get rather used to extended periods of dry – dare we say it, sunny – summer weather, so that when the wet weather returns, it can take us all by surprise.
 Suddenly the back door of the house is no longer thrust wide open all day.
 The lawn – once the preserve of the children and their summer games – begins to adopt its Narnia-esque hue.
 Then the leaves fall and ruin the uniform green of the lawn so that suddenly our lush and lovely back gardens look… messy.
 And once the lawn starts to mulch up, when the children do go out, they then come back in with muddy boots and shoes, dragging the garden back through the house with them.